Easy Home made Thai green curry paste

 To cook it, I find the best way is to put a tablespoon of flavourless oil in a hot wok, and then dollop the amount of paste you want, into the wok, and allow it to cook through for 2-3 minutes before you add the meat or veg you have chosen.
 Cook the meat or veg through until the meat is browned or the veg is well coated, then add two cans of coconut milk, then simmer gently for 15-20 mins, until meat is tender or veg are cooked through.
 Serve with rice or noodles.

-Posted in Life with food allergies and tagged dairy free, gluten free, Thai food, Thai green curry, Thai recipes.
+Posted in Recipes and tagged dairy free, gluten free, Thai food, Thai green curry, Thai recipes.

 2 Comments